 Theintegrates the best of features for a cooling, supportive night’s sleep.
 Available in six sizes, the Memory Foam Mattress utilizes proprietary foams for optimal air flow and superior edge support, as well as a unique removable cover.
 Try the for $800 with free shipping, a Forever Warranty and 365-night Home Trial.

 The BearPro Mattress is the newest addition to Bear Mattress‘ products, with a stack of innovative features making it the most impressive.
 From its breathable rejuvenating cover to its multiple types of foam, the BearPro is a gem of a mattress, rating a 6.5 on a scale of 1 to 10 on a customer firmness feel survey.
-Its gel and memory foam give extra support for pressure points while wicking away excess body heat, and its responsive and high-density support foams offer durability alongside balance for just the right amount of ‘give’.
-Shoppers can save over $215 on a queen-sized BearPro today — as well as 20% off everything site-wide and two free Cloud pillows with the coupon code LD20.
+Its gel and memory foam give extra support for pressure points while wicking away excess body heat, and its responsive and high-density support foams offer durability alongside balance for just the right amount of give.
+Shoppers can save big on a queen-sized BearPro today, as well as on other site favorites when you use the right coupon codes at checkout.
+Check their site for the current dreamy sale details by clicking the button below.

 Layla’s Memory Foam Mattress is equipped with copper-infused foam designed to pull heat away from the body and increase the cooling effects of the mattress, helping hot sleepers chill out overnight.
 The Layla Mattress also integrates antimicrobial copper gel to fight any odor-causing bacteria that builds up, keeping the mattress clean and fresh over time.
 You can also turn this flippable mattress over depending upon whether you prefer its soft side (said to be great for side sleepers), or its firm side, (great for back and stomach sleepers, or anyone who needs more support).
-Layla’s current sale offers impressive deals on foam and hybrid mattresses, including $150 off the original Layla mattress, as well as foam and Kapok pillows.
+Layla’s current sale offers up to $200 off on foam and hybrid mattresses as well as buy one, get one for half off Kapok pillows.

 How to choose a mattress